top of page

 • Allows couples to live apart without terminating the marriage.

-• Useful for those needing financial or legal separation without meeting residency requirements or due to religious or personal reasons.
+• Useful for those needing financial or legal separation without meeting residency requirements, or for religious or personal reasons.

 3. Child Custody and Visitation